Kids' Halloween Crafts That Are Fun for the Whole Family

-Just because the kids don't go trick-or-treating until October 31 doesn't mean that they can't celebrate Halloween all month long.
-These Halloween projects are a whole lot more fun than they are work—and your little ones can start in as early as back-to-school season.
+Are you preparing for a Halloween that looks a little different than usual?
+Know that there are plenty of great ways to celebrate the spooky holiday, even if trick-or-treating proves to be out of the question.
+One good way to get your entire family in the spirit?
+Sit down at the table and make some eerily fun crafts.
+Best of all, our Halloween projects are a whole lot more fun than they are work—and your little ones can start making them right now.
 Carving pumpkins on a cool autumn night is just one of the ways you can celebrate the upcoming holiday with age-appropriate activities for the whole family.
 We're sharing an array of easy Halloween craft ideas that can be brought to life with just a few tools and supplies you likely already have in your home.

-Are you hosting a Halloween party this year?
-Maybe you've invited the neighbors over for a freakishly fun Halloween dinner, or you're simply planning on dishing out more than just candy for those who come knocking on your door.
-Kids can take an active role in decorating your living room, dining room, and making the front porch and yard so much more trick-or-treating friendly.
+Are you celebrating Halloween at home this year?
+Maybe you've invited your closest family over for a freakishly fun and socially distant Halloween dinner, or you're planning a backyard scavenger hunt for the kids to safely find candy.
+Give your children an active role in decorating your living room, dining room, and making the front porch and yard to evoke the spirit of October 31.
 Crafts like our Halloween piñata help liven up any party space while also giving your youngest guests something to do during the event.
 If you want to ensure young revelers work for their Halloween candy, there's no more fun way to do just that than by asking them to swipe at a giant Jack-o'-Lantern strung up on the front porch.
 You (and your little ones!) can create your own in just a few steps with the help of one of our printable templates.

 Halloween Paper Mobiles